Back to blog

 Has the Health Professionals and Support Services Award changed recently?

-Yes.
-The Fair Work Commission's gender undervaluation review resulted in significant repricing of roles under the Health Professionals and Support Services Award 2020.
-Increases were phased across August 2022, August 2023, and August 2024, with cumulative increases of 15% to 28% for many covered classifications.
-Practices that have not reviewed Award classifications and minimum rates since 2022 may be underpaying Award-covered staff, including practice nurses, allied health assistants, medical secretaries, and health information managers.
+Yes, twice over.
+First, the Fair Work Commission's 2026 Annual Wage Review (decision 2 June 2026) raises all modern award minimum rates by 4.75% from the first full pay period on or after 1 July 2026.
+Second, the earlier gender undervaluation review repriced specific roles under the Health Professionals and Support Services Award 2020 in stages across August 2022, 2023 and 2024, with cumulative increases of 15% to 28% for many classifications.
+The two are separate and the 4.75% applies on top.
+Practices that have not reviewed Award classifications and minimum rates since 2022 may be underpaying covered staff, including practice nurses, allied health assistants, medical secretaries, and health information managers.

 Can I still use fixed-term employment contracts for healthcare staff in Australia?